-Beef Shepherd’s Pie is a traditional dish with ground beef, veggies, and a creamy mashed potato topping.
-A comforting meal perfect for the whole family.
+Beef Shepherd’s Pie is a traditional dish with ground beef, veggies, creamy mashed potatos on top.
+A comforting meal for the whole family.

 - Bring a pot of cold water with potatoes to a boil on your stovetop.

 - Continue to cook the potatoes at a boil for another 12 minutes.

 - Add in heavy cream and salt then use a potato masher to mash them together.